 Extol and CEMAS have reached an agreement that appoints Extol as the sole distributor of CEMAS’s exceptional vibration and hybrid vibration welding machines in the United States and Canada.
 Effective today, customers in the US and Canada will be able to purchase from CEMAS’s wide selection of vibration welding machines through Extol.
 In addition, Extol will build and provide tooling, stock and supply spare parts, and offer service and support.

-We all love options – colors, cars, hobbies, music, and of course our favorite, plastic welding!
-Let’s talk about a few of the differences between vibration and hot plate welding that may help in discerning when to choose one over the other.
+Let’s talk about a few of the differences between vibration and hot-plate welding that may help in discerning when to choose one over the other.
 Ah, but first we should briefly review the two welding processes.